-The Altecnic Art 5213 thermostatic mixing valves have been specifically designed and manufactured to meet the requirements of BS EN 1111: 2017 and BS EN 1287: 2017 and TMV2 Scheme.
-The valves have been independently tested and approved as a TMV2 certified product complying with Building Regulations G3.
+The Altecnic Art 5213 thermostatic mixing valves have been specifically designed and manufactured to meet the requirements of BS EN 1111: 2017 and BS EN 1287: 2017 and TMV2 Type Scheme for use by able bodied users in domestic properties or other premises have domestic type applications.

+The valves have been independently tested and approved by NSF Limited as a TYPE 2 valve under the NSF TMV2 scheme..

+TMV2 certified products comply with Building Regulations G3.